Tips for Avoiding Holiday Addiction Relapses

 Lung function deteriorates with excessive alcohol consumption.
 Over time, alcohol abuse can lead to Acute Respiratory Syndrome.

-At Heather R. Hayes & Associates, we specialize in intervention, treatment, and recovery options for those afflicted by addiction.
+At Heather R. Hayes & Associates, we specialize in Trauma-Informed Responsive Intervention™, treatment, and recovery options for those afflicted by addiction.
 We believe that recovery is entirely possible and is most likely to be successful when supported by a team of caring and compassionate professionals.
 We aim to help all of our clients and their families by offering the necessary support and guidance needed to overcome addiction to alcohol.
 This includes:

 Exploration of treatment options